 If holders of Preferred Shares were paid, or were deemed to have been paid, any dividends on such shares, the Company would have become liable for the payment of taxes under Part VI.1 of the Income Tax Act (Canada).
 On conversion of the Preferred Shares, no dividends were paid or deemed paid, resulting in the reversal of all the accrued Part VI.1 taxes payable.
-Part VI.1 tax recovery for the three and six months ended June 30, 2016 were \$nil, compared to \$798,991 and \$726,071 for the three and six months ended June 30, 2015.
+Part VI.1 tax recovery for the nine months ended September 30, 2015 was \$726,071.